Research & Demonstration

 - Root Crops Variety Trial: Evaluating thirty-one types of carrots, eighteen beets, and seven parsnips for yield, appearance, color, taste, and storage ability.

 - Tomato Variety Trial: Part of an ongoing Cornell Cooperative Extension program developing tomato lines with resistance to three destructive plant diseases: late blight, early blight, and septoria leaf spot.

-We regularly host events for commercial farmers at the Farm Hub, visit our Events page for dates and details.
+We regularly host events for commercial farmers at the Farm Hub.
+Please visit our Events page for dates and details.